Updated: June 30, 2023

 COVID-19 vaccine guidance for people living with MS

-While research is underway to learn more about the specific experience of people with MS receiving a COVID-19 vaccination, data on the safety and effectiveness of COVID-19 vaccines in those with MS are currently limited.
-Our guidance is based on clinical trials of the general population and studies of other vaccines administered to people with MS. We will update our guidance as more is learned from scientific studies of the vaccines.
+Research is underway to learn more about the specific experience of people with MS receiving a COVID-19 vaccination.
+Our guidance is based on the currently available data on COVID-19 vaccines in people with MS and the general population.
+It is also based on studies of other vaccines administered to people with MS. We will update our guidance as more is learned from scientific studies of the vaccines.

-This guidance applies to people with MS ages 12 and older and only for the vaccines authorized or approved for use for their age in the United States: Pfizer BioNTech (Comirnaty®), Moderna (Spikevax™) and Janssen/J & J.
+This guidance applies to people with MS for the vaccines authorized or approved for use for their age in the United States.

 People with MS should be vaccinated against COVID-19

 The science has shown us that the COVID-19 vaccines are safe and effective.
 Like other medical decisions, the decision to get a vaccine is best made in partnership with your healthcare provider.
 Most people with relapsing and progressive forms of MS should be vaccinated.
 The risks of COVID-19 outweigh any potential risks from the vaccine.
 In addition, members of the same household and close contacts should also be vaccinated against COVID-19 to decrease the impact of the virus.